Interpretable models for forecasting high-dimensional functional time series: Conclusion

 There are several ways in which the current paper may be extended, and we briefly outline three: \begin{inparaenum}[1)] \item In the sequential conformal prediction, we model the temporal dependence of the absolute residuals via an autoregressive process in a quantile regression.
-Other time-series models can also be applied. \item While we consider modeling subnational age- and sex-specific mortality rates, one could also model life-table death counts, which themselves resemble probability density functions. \item We utilize a hierarchical decomposition to incorporate interaction effects, which enhances empirical forecast accuracy.
-While this paper focuses on the predictive benefits of such terms, developing formal hypothesis tests for interaction significance in an HDFTS framework, accounting for complex spatio-temporal dependencies, presents a valuable direction for future research. \end{inparaenum}
+Other time-series models can also be applied. \item While we consider modeling subnational age- and sex-specific mortality rates, one could also model life-table death counts observed over time, which themselves resemble a time series of probability density functions. \item We utilize a hierarchical decomposition to incorporate interaction effects, which enhances empirical forecast accuracy.
+While this paper focuses on the predictive benefits of such terms, developing formal hypothesis tests for examining the significance of the interaction term, accounting for complex spatio-temporal dependencies, presents a valuable direction for future research. \end{inparaenum}